 Legal Services at Community College

 Some community college students in need of legal support may struggle to find the financial means to pay for a professional lawyer.
-Fortunately, many community colleges have programs that provide current students with free or reduced cost access to lawyers and paralegals
+Fortunately, many community colleges have programs that provide current students with free or reduced-cost access to lawyers and paralegals.
+For example, students enrolled at Hudson Valley Community College (HVCC), located in Troy, New York, can access legal services for free or at a reduced cost.

 Alcohol Education and Abuse Treatment